 - Effective tax administration.
 Allows a taxpayer to compromise a liability if the taxpayer may be able to fully pay the tax, but such payment would cause an economic hardship or there are compelling public policy or equity considerations.

-In most cases, the IRS will not accept an offer unless the amount offered reasonably reflects collection potential.
-The IRS usually conducts an intensive review of a taxpayer’s financial information before considering the acceptance of an offer.
-This includes assessing the value that can be realized from the taxpayer’s assets such as real property, automobiles, bank accounts and anticipated future income.
+In most cases, the IRS will not accept an Offer in Compromise unless the amount offered reasonably reflects collection potential.
+Essentially, the amount the taxpayer offers to settle must be what the IRS would reasonably collect.
+The IRS usually conducts an intensive review of a taxpayer’s financial information before acceptance of an offer.
+This includes assessing the value that can be realized from the taxpayer’s assets such as real property, automobiles, bank accounts, and anticipated future income.

-We submit offers when a taxpayer’s financial information appears to support one.
+We submit Offers in Compromise when a taxpayer’s financial information appears to support one.
 We do not waste a taxpayer’s time and money if we do not believe an offer will be accepted.

-If the offer is accepted, taxpayers may choose to pay the offer amount in a lump sum (referred to as a “lump sum offer”) or in installment payments (referred to as a “periodic payment offer”).
+If the Offer in Compromise is accepted, taxpayers may choose to pay the offer amount in a lump sum (referred to as a “lump sum offer”) or in installment payments (referred to as a “periodic payment offer”).

 If you would like for us to review the feasibility of an IRS Offer in Compromise, do not hesitate to contact us.